Global Payments (GPN) Q3 2017 Results - Earnings Call Transcript

 Jeffrey Steven Sloan - Global Payments, Inc.

 Thanks, Cameron.
 The strong momentum across our business continued in the third quarter, as it has all year.
-Our laser focus on our payments technology strategy and our emphasis on operational excellence, have enabled us to deliver one of our strongest top and bottom-line results to-date.
-We have also laid a solid foundation for future growth with substantial progress for achieving the revenue enhancements in 2018 and beyond that we described at the time of our Heartland merger.
+Our laser focus on our payments technology strategy, and our emphasis on operational excellence, have enabled us to deliver one of our strongest top and bottom-line results to-date.
+We have also laid a solid foundation for future growth, with substantial progress for achieving the revenue enhancements in 2018 and beyond that we described at the time of our Heartland merger.
 While delivering exceptional performance today, we could not be more excited about where we can take Global Payments in the future.

 Isabel?